tscholze/xamarin-road-to-surface-duo/README.md

 - Windows 10 / macOS
 - [Visual Studio 2019](https://visualstudio.microsoft.com/) (for Mac)
 - Installed Xamarin Visual Studio plugins

+## Assumption

+- The Surface Duo will usw two navigation pages, master on the left screen and detail on the right, as the main indicator how to display an app on two screens

 ## Other programms I used
 - Microsoft [OneNote](https://www.onenote.com/) as information storage around the idea of the app